-A list of our favorite places to go “off the beaten track” in India.
-Selected over almost a year of travel, check out these places if you truly want to dive deep and go off the beaten track in India.
+Updated in 2020: A list of my favorite off the beaten track” places and experiences in India, chosen after more than a year of travel around the country.
+Check out these places if you truly want to dive deep and go off the beaten track in India.

 Fact: India is massive.

 Though some people make it seem as if India is a country that can be “done” in a matter of weeks, the truth is that exploring India would take lifetimes.
-Even after nine months—and more soon to come—we’ve only covered a small fraction of this majestic country.
+After more than a year—and hopefully more to come one day—I’ve only covered a tiny fraction of this majestic country.

-With so much to see and do, it can be hard to decide where to travel in India!
-Although many people stick to the tried and tested destinations, such as the Golden Triangle, Goa, and the Hummus Trail, there’s so much more to see beyond the textbook tourist sights.
+With so much to see and do, it’s hard to decide where to travel in India!
+Although many people stick to the tried and tested destinations—think the Golden Triangle, Goa, and the Hummus Trail—there’s so much more to see in India beyond textbook tourist sights.

-Below are a few of our favorite destinations to go off the beaten track in India, to help you travel beyond the hordes of sketchy tour touts, selfie squads, and stoned hippies.
+Below are a few of my favorite destinations to go off the beaten track in India, to help you travel beyond the hordes of sketchy tour touts, selfie squads, and stoned foreign hippies.

 Kannur, Kerala (South India)